-Provide Affordable Housing Program Information to Affected Households housing opportunities for homes without LBP hazards.
+Provide Affordable Housing Program Information to Affected Households

+Households that are affected by LBP are able to contact the Parish for information regarding affordable housing opportunities for homes without LBP hazards.
 The Parish maintains a current list of affordable housing options in St. Tammany that can be distributed to interested parties.
 The Parish will let local organizations that serve LMI populations know that affordable housing information can be accessed from the Department of Grants.